patel-tirth/mongo-express-rest-api/README.md

 }
 ```
 ### Note: The same conditions about inventory required explained above should be true here as well.
 It is important to provided the ```customer``` when updating a repair.
 Otherwise, it will give an error.
 It is assumed that customer associated with this repair earlier does not change during update.

 If the repair is updated with new inventory items, then only decrement the count of newly added inventory items in inventory document and associate that item with this repair.
+If the repair is supposed to be  marked ```isComplete: true```, then no need to provide the ```customer```.
+The repair will be marked true,  and the repair associated with the customer will be removed from customers document.

 ### Request